Niacin (also known at Vitamin B3) is a vital nutrient that ducklings need to grow strong & healthy bones.

-This is probably the most used supplement for duck owners.
+This is probably the most used supplement for duck owners for extra niacin.
 Available widely at health stores, natural food stores, or online, brewer’s yeast is commonly used in bread making and beer brewing.
 It is often taken by humans as a nutritional supplement good for boosting immune & digestive health.
 Nursing mothers have also found it helps increase their milk supply.

 If you have one bird in particular that seems to be struggling, I would get the liquid B3 and administer 10-20 mg daily to that bird to be sure they are getting what they need on top of the general water supplement.

 How long do I need to supplement my duckling’s diet?

 You will want to continue with the supplements until your ducks are fully grown (around 18 weeks).
 At this time, your ducks will be getting ready to lay their first egg and you will be switching over to layer feed.
 Click here to read more about feeding your ducks for life